jferrl/fitbot-sacamuelas/README.md

 <img src="https://raw.github.com/pablobuenaposada/fitbot/master/inspect.png" data-canonical-src="https://raw.github.com/pablobuenaposada/fitbot/master/inspect.png" height="300" />

-`days-in-advance`: this is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`
+`days-in-advance`: *(deprecated, use `hours-in-advance`)* This is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`

+`hours-in-advance`: **Recommended**.
+This is how many hours in advance the script should try to book classes.
+For example, if set to 46, it will book classes exactly 46 hours before they start.
+This provides more precise control than `days-in-advance`.
+Supports decimal values (e.g., 46.5 for 46 hours and 30 minutes).

+`wait-for-exact-time`: Optional (default: false).
+When set to `true`, the script will calculate the exact moment when the booking window opens and wait until that precise time before attempting to book.
+This is the **recommended approach** for zero-delay bookings.
+Schedule your cron job to trigger 1-2 minutes before the booking window opens, and the script will handle the precise timing internally.

 `family-id`: Optional.
 This is the id for the person who wants to book a class in case the account has more than one member.
 The value for this parameter can be found by inspecting the requests with the browser, as with the field `box-id`.